JulienBernardo2/EcommerceFinalProject/ProjectProposal.md

 21. As a seller, I will be able to, view my history of my sold items.
 22. As a seller, I will be able to, modify my profile.
 23. As a seller, I will be able to, reply to buyers about items
+24. As a seller i will be able to search for buyer profile

  We wil model our website off of Ebay, we estimate that we will spend 180 hours on the project, 60 hours per team member.